FAQ for Students and Educators

 What can schools do if they have uncertainty in classifying the suspected case as sexual harassment or other sexually unlawful acts (such as sex abuse)?

-Schools can consult the EOC or other relevant organisations (such as the police) when they doubt the suspected cases.
-When a suspected child abuse case is found, schools should observe the principles and procedures as stipulated in the Procedural Guide for Handling Child Abuse Cases (Revised 2007) issued by the Social Welfare Department in January 2008 to safeguard the interest of the students and reduce the risk of the students’ suffering from abuse.
+Schools should consult the EOC or other relevant organisations, such as the police, when they suspect cases of child abuse.
+If a suspected case of child abuse is found, schools should follow the principles and procedures outlined in the Procedural Guide for Handling Child Abuse Cases (Revised 2007), which was issued by the Social Welfare Department in January 2008.
+This is to protect the interests of the students and reduce the risk of them suffering from abuse.

-According to such Procedural Guide, if a child is suspected to be sexually abused, the school should consult the Family and Child Protective Services Unit of the Social Welfare Department or the Child Abuse Investigation Unit of the police and follow appropriate handling procedures.
-For cases suspected to involve criminal offences, schools should report to the police.
+According to the Procedural Guide, if a child is suspected of being sexually abused, the school should consult the Family and Child Protective Services Unit of the Social Welfare Department or the Child Abuse Investigation Unit of the police and follow appropriate handling procedures.
+In cases suspected to involve criminal offenses, schools should report to the police.

 Is there a time limit for sexual harassment complaint?
 Should schools set a time limit for handling internal complaints?